lukeolson13/capstone/README.md

 ### Store Forecasting ###

 For the store level forecasting, many of the features used in the prediction model couldn't be used.
 This is because many of the values are determined on the most recent visit to the store.
-Obviously, these values aren't known about a store 3 months in advance.
-What this left was store level information (including the public data), and previous visit shrink value data (the lag columns; see [this Gist](https://gist.github.com/lukeolson13/8047b3ecd54f6d7a02bdc18b8e0212c0) on how this was done).
+Obviously, these values aren't known multiple months in advance.
+What this left was store level information (including the public data), previous visit shrink value data (the lag columns), and some rough item level averages per store.

-Running a similar test to the prediction model (just with the limited features), the forecast model was about on par (actually slightly worse) with predicting the next shrink value as the naive model:
+Running a similar test to the prediction model (just with the limited features), the forecast model was actually slightly worse at predicting the next shrink value compared to the naive model:

 <p align="center">
 <img src="/images/TrainingForecast.png" width="40%"> <img src="/images/clust_color_map.png" width="20%">